Understanding the Use of Digital Forensics in the Investigation and Prosecution of Major Crime Offences in England and Wales

 For informal enquiries about the project, please contact Professor Fiona Brookman [Email Address Removed]

-Eligibility criteria The successful candidate will hold a first class or upper second class degree in criminology, sociology, law, forensic sciences or a closely allied social science discipline.
-Ideally, the candidate will also hold a Master’s degree in one of the aforementioned disciplines.
+Eligibility criteria The successful candidate would need to hold a first class or upper second class degree in criminology, sociology, law, forensic sciences or a closely allied social science discipline.
+Ideally, the candidate would also hold a Master’s degree in one of the aforementioned disciplines.

 Experience of working successfully with police or other professional practitioners within the criminal justice system will be advantageous.
-The successful candidate will need to demonstrate excellent writing and communication skills.
+The successful candidate would need to demonstrate excellent writing and communication skills.

 Applications To apply please visit: https://gradschool.southwales.ac.uk/thinking-applying/

-Please select MPhil/PhD (Social Policy/Criminology) when applying and clearly state on your application that you are applying for a DTA Social Policy Studentship.
+Please select Social Policy/Criminology MPhil/PhD when applying and clearly state on your application (in the personal statement) that you are applying for a DTA Social Policy Studentship.